Author of

 “This utterly compelling novel of love, passion, and politics is also a story of personal and revolutionary awakening.
 Susan Abulhawa weaves a thrilling account of Nahr and her life—from young girl to independent woman—into the larger tapestry of Palestinian dispossession and resistance.”

-—Viet Thanh Nguyen, Pulitzer Prize–winning author of The Sympathizer
+Viet Thanh Nguyen, Pulitzer Prize–winning author of The Sympathizer

 “Susan Abulhawa possesses the heart of a warrior; she looks into the darkest crevices of lives, conflicts, horrendous injustices, and dares to shine light that can illuminate hidden worlds for us, who are too often oblivious.
-A major writer of our time, to read Abulhawa is to begin to understand not simply the misinformation we have received for decades about what has gone on in Palestine and the Middle East, but to come to terms with our own resistance to feeling the terror of our own fear of Truth.”
+A major writer of our time, to read Abulhawa is to begin to understand not simply the misinformation we have received for decades about what has gone on in Palestine and the Middle East, but to come to terms with our own resistance to feeling the terror of our own fear of Truth.” —Alice Walker, Pulitzer Prize–winning author of Taking the Arrow Out of the Heart

 “A thrilling, defiant novel.
 Abulhawa’s latest novel reads as a riot act against oppression, misogyny, and shame.”

-—Fatima Bhutto, author of The Runaways
+Fatima Bhutto, author of The Runaways

 PRAISE